Why is My Air Conditioning System Not Dehumidifying?

 Air conditioning is very important in the Montgomery County, MD area since it can get very humid, and homeowners throughout Gaithersburg, Germantown, Potomac, and Clarksburg are making sure their cooling systems are ready to go for the entire summer.
 As you start your unit back up after a long season of non-use, you may find that it is in need of professional AC repair.
 This is going to be more likely if you didn’t schedule timely AC tune-ups in the past.

-At Michael Bonsby Heating & Air Conditioning, one common AC problem we often hear about from our customers is that their units are not dehumidifying properly.
+At Michael Bonsby HVAC & Plumbing, one common AC problem we often hear about from our customers is that their units are not dehumidifying properly.
 As you may know already, your air conditioner dehumidifies the air as part of its normal operation.
 Do you think your unit is not properly dehumidifying the air?
 It likely indicates that your air conditioning system has a serious operational problem.

 For more information, call us at 301-990-7970 or keep reading to learn more.